Pets are often considered part of the family and we love taking them along in the car on excursions.

 Dogs love holidays just as much as people, but before you take your pet on a car vacation, here are a few things to consider.
 The first is identification.
 Your dog should have an ID tag on its collar with your contact details, so if it’s lost it can be returned to you as quickly as possible.

 Make sure your dog is healthy and ready to roll before a big car trip.
-Have an adequate supply of any medications your pet might need to last the duration of the holiday, and ensure your pet is up to date with flea and/or worming treatments.
+Have an adequate supply of any medications your pet might need to last the duration of the holiday.
+Also ensure your pet is up to date with flea and/or worming treatments.
 If you’re introducing a new harness or pet carrier for the big journey, get your dog used to it with several smaller trips beforehand.
 You want your dog to be as relaxed and comfortable as possible.

 Are we there yet?